nikvdp/searxng-ai-kit/README.cli.md

 ## MCP Server Integration

-SearXNG Kit includes a Model Context Protocol (MCP) server for AI application integration.
+SearXNG AI Kit includes a Model Context Protocol (MCP) server for AI application integration.
 This allows AI assistants like Claude to search the web and fetch URL content directly.

 ### Starting the MCP Server
 ```bash